filiphric/filiphric.com-new/content/cypress-basics-before-beforeeach-after-aftereach/index.md

 Compare the order of which we have written these in our test and in which these tests are executed.
 I like to think of all hooks as being "squashed" together before executing a test or a `describe()` block.

 ## Using beforeEach block in support/index.js
 Sometimes I like to use these blocks to run a "global" `beforeEach()` block that I want to run before all of my tests.
-I describe one case like this in my blog about <nuxt-link to="/working-with-api-response-data-in-cypress">handling data from API</nuxt-link>.
+I describe one case like this in my blog about [handling data from API](/working-with-api-response-data-in-cypress).
 I create a storage for myself, which I erase before each of my tests.
 I use my `support/index.js` file like this:
 ```js [support/index.js]
 beforeEach(() => {